sn0rlaxlife/multi-cloud/README.md

+//read me

-# multi-cloud
+# multi-cloud test of terraform deployed accross aws / azure

-Project on deploying AWS/Azure resource using terraform IaaC
+#main.tf so start with the main installation

+# file for azure - azure.tf